 Although I didn’t include it in the ingredients photo above, vinegar is a very important part of the pickling process.
 It’s the ingredient that gives pickles their distinctive tart taste and, most importantly, the ingredient that prevents botulism from forming in pickled foods.

-Most pickle recipes call for distilled white vinegar and that's what I use.
-I've been asked whether other types of vinegar can be used such as cider vinegar and the answer is yes.
+Most pickle recipes call for distilled white vinegar, and that’s what I use.
+I’ve been asked whether other types of vinegar can be used, and the answer is yes.
 As long as the vinegar is at least 5% acidity.
+You’ll need to check the label of the vinegar to confirm that it is indeed 5% acidity as several companies have recently started diluting the vinegar to 4% and that won’t work!

-Just keep in mind that substituting cider vinegar will change the taste and color of your pickles.
-They'll have a more mellow taste and will also be darker in color.
+Just keep in mind that substituting with other types of vinegar can change the taste and color of your pickles.
+They may have a more mellow taste and could also be darker in color.

 Vinegar such as wine vinegar, salad vinegar, or homemade vinegar should not be used unless you can verify that it has an acetic value of at least 5%.

-The first thing I do when I start a canning session is to fill my canner with water and start it heating on the stove.
-It takes quite a long time to bring that much water to the boil, so I try to get a start on it first thing in the process.
+- The first thing I do when I start a canning session is to fill my canner with water and start it heating on the stove.
+It takes quite a long time to heat that much water, so I get a start on it first thing in the process.
 Check the canner periodically while you work to make sure the water stays at a steady simmer.

 Prepare the Jars, Lids, and Rings

-My second step is to wash the jars in hot, soapy water.
-Rinse them well making sure all traces of soap are removed.
+- My second step is to wash the jars in hot, soapy water.
+Rinse them well, making sure all traces of soap are removed.
 Drain on a clean kitchen towel.
+After washing, the jars still need to be sterilized before filling them.
+See the paragraph below for my procedure.

-I put the clean jars in the canner and let them heat up along with the water.
-Some people hold them in a 200 degree oven.
-The canner just works best for me.
+👉 PRO TIP: I put the clean jars in the canner and let them heat up along with the water.
+Some people hold them in a 200-degree oven.
+However, canning jars are not designed nor tempered for dry heat.

 You need the jars to be hot when you’re ready to fill them because putting hot food in a cold jar can cause breakage.
 Likewise, putting a cold jar of food into boiling water is just asking for broken jars and all your hard work to end up in the bottom of the canner.

-Put the lids in a small pan with enough water to cover them.
-Set the pan on the stove with the lowest heat possible just to keep them warm until they're needed.
+- Put the lids in a small pan with enough water to cover them.
+Set the pan on the stove with the lowest heat possible just to keep them warm until they’re needed.
 Set the rings aside.
+NOTE: Check the package instructions on the lids you’re using.
+Some lids have a newer type of sealing compound that does not require them to be heated in simmering water.

-Use Caution!
-Remember you're working with lots of boiling water when canning.
-Always use a jar lifter for removing jars from the hot water to prevent scalding.
+⚠️ USE CAUTION!
+Remember you’re working with lots of boiling water when canning.
+Always use a jar lifter to remove jars from the hot water to prevent scalding.

 Prepare the Produce